 Managing strategic communications in the middle of a crisis is one of the most—if not, the most—demanding challenges you can face.
 But should you ever find yourself in such an unenviable situation, you can take consolation in the fact that there are professionals like yourself who have been in the thick of at least one crisis and came out the other side to tell the tale.

-And whether your own organization is currently working through a crisis—perhaps one even sparked by or related to COVID-19—or you simply lack a solid strategic communications crisis response plan, we felt the advice of those who have managed crisis communications would be invaluable.
+And whether your own organization is currently working through a crisis or you simply lack a solid strategic communications crisis response plan, the advice of those who have managed crisis communications is invaluable.

 That’s why we put out the call to communications experts around the world, asking for guidance on how to successfully navigate the crisis waters.
 We collected their sage words of wisdom and used them to compile this strategic communications crisis checklist.
-Complete all five tasks on this list and, within the next six months, you’ll be confident that you’re ready to manage whatever crisis comes your way.
+Here's their top tips for getting ahead of a communications crisis before it starts.

 Review your strategic communications plan to ensure that ongoing efforts are aligned with your communications strategy.
 Remember to ask: What is the problem we’re trying to solve for the short- and long-term health of the organization?